jimcullen_museums

-I appreciate the opportunity to work in the museums and cultural sector, one in which I have a life-long interest and deep commitment, particularly transport and technology museums.
-I believe our cultural sector’s success reflects our society’s general health, sustainability and values, and I am intrigued by the challenges for museums in creating public value and the role of institutional empathy.
+Working in the museums and cultural sector is the major reason why I started my consulting practice over two decades ago.
+I have a life-long interest in and deep commitment to this sector, particularly transport and technology museums.
+I believe our sector’s success reflects our society’s general health, sustainability and values, and I am intrigued by the challenges for museums in creating public value and the role of institutional empathy.

 Public Value

-Museums often confuse the difference between their outputs – exhibits, programs, use of collections, learning – with the outcomes or impacts of their work.
-While successful non-profit organizations long ago shifted to transparently measuring and reporting outputs, museums are less likely to measure their own performance and focus on outcomes and impacts.
+Museums often confuse the difference between their outputs—exhibits, programs, use of collections, learning—with the outcomes or impacts of their work for their communities.
+While many successful non-profit organizations now transparently report their outputs and measure their value, I find museums are less likely to measure their own performance in terms of outcomes and impacts.

 In 2013, I developed one of the first “public value plans” for any Canadian museum and remain committed to making this approach more mainstream for our cultural institutions.